divya1211/lung-nodule-representation-learning/README.md

 - The network is producing noise as output images.
 - How to improve recontruction loss?
 Read literature.
-- Overfits for a single image using reconstruction loss.
+- Overfits for a single image using reconstruction loss and masked loss.

 ### Things done